02madmax/SVGMaker/README.md

 ## Installation

 In order to install this application you will have to pull it or clone it from my git repository provided.
-You will need to install the npm packages in the package.json file
+You will need to install the npm packages in the package.json file, specifically inquirer and jest

 ## Usage